Sseankzs/openprofile/README.md

 NEXT_PUBLIC_SITE_URL=http://localhost:3000
 ```

 You can get these keys from your Supabase project dashboard.
+Or you may contact sseankong52@gmail.com for the supabase url and key to the existing prototype database

 ### 4. Run the Development Server